julianbetancourt/music-explorer/README.md

 4. Open http://localhost:3000

 ## Online
-You can see the project live at https://musicc-explorer.herokuapp.com/
+You can see the project live at http://music-explorer.getforge.io/ (Heroku isn't updating changes, so I had to look for another static hosting)

 ## Main Technologies Used
 1. create-react-app (Webpack, Babel, React)